How Does Secure Socket Layer (SSL or TLS) Work?

-Let us compare communications between computers on the Internet and communications between people over the telephone.
+Let us compare communications on the Internet and communications between people over the telephone.
 Without SSL, your computer-to-computer communications suffer from the same security problems from which your telephone communications suffer:

-This results in two very real security issues for communications over the Internet: 1. knowing for sure that you are connecting to the intended servers (i.e. those at your bank and not those at a hacker’s or phisher’s web site), and 2. knowing that your data is safe from prying eyes during transit to those computers.
+This results in two very real security issues for communications over the Internet: 1. knowing for sure that you are connecting to the intended servers (i.e. those at your bank and not those at a hacker’s or phisher’s web site), and 2. knowing that your data is safe from prying eyes during transit to those servers: trust and encryption.
 This is where SSL comes in.

 To solve these problems to a large degree, most Internet services support use of SSL as a mechanism for securing communications.
 To illustrate how SSL works, let us use another analogy.